 If you apply through a bank, the financing process may take several days or weeks to get an answer on your application.
 If you apply online, you may get a decision within minutes or hours.

 While the only way to know what rate you would get on a truck loan is to apply for one, you can generally expect, if you have good credit and a solid credit report, an interest rate of 5-6%.

-If you have poor credit, you may need to make a larger down payment and then might see a rate anywhere from 7 to 30%.
+If you have poor credit, you may need to make a larger down payment and then might see a rate anywhere from 8% to 30% or higher.

 For a vehicle lease, you don’t pay an interest rate but rather a flat fee, and that can vary from $300 a month for a smaller truck to $1,000 a month for a semi truck.
 This may be lower than what you’d pay for a financed truck, and it helps you keep cash flow steady.

 Below are a few lenders that we recommend you start your research with when seeking a semi truck loan.